onap/integration/docs/docs_scaleout.rst

 How to Use
 ~~~~~~~~~~
 After the VNF has been instantiated using the CDS configuration blueprint, user should manually configure the vLB to open a connection towards the vDNS.
-At this time, automated post-instantiation configuration with CDS is not supported.
+At this time, the use case doesn't support automated post-instantiation configuration with CDS.
 Note that this step is NOT required during scale out operations, as VNF reconfiguration will be triggered by SO and executed by APPC.
 To change the state of the vLB, the users can run the following REST call, replacing the IP addresses in the VNF endpoint and JSON object to match the private IP addresses of their vDNS instance:

 ::